exaroton/java-exaroton-api/README.md

 ---
 ### About
-The official java library for the [exaroton API](https://support.exaroton.com/hc/en-us/articles/360019857878-API-documentation) that can be used to automatically manage minecraft servers (e.g. starting or stopping it).
+The official java library for the [exaroton API](https://support.exaroton.com/hc/en-us/articles/360019857878-API-documentation) that can be used to automatically manage Minecraft servers (e.g. starting or stopping them).

-While exaroton also offers a web-socket API, this library currently only supports the REST API.

-Minimum Java Version: 8
+Required Java Version: 8+

 ### Usage
 You need an API key to use the API.
 You can generate an api key in the [account options](https://exaroton.com/account/).